ljarvi/SUEWS/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 .. option:: S1

 	:Description:
-		A parameter related to soil moisture dependence [-]
+		A parameter related to soil moisture dependence [-].
+In ´gs_model´= 2, this is the ´G6´ conductance parameter multiplied with wilting point deficit.

 	:Configuration:
 		.. csv-table::